vegaprotocol/specs/protocol/0050-EPOC-epochs.md

 	uses those tokens to cover the unlocking.
 If this is insufficient, the Undelegate-now command is automatically triggered, undelegating evenly from all validators to cover the needs.

-Validator commands
+## Validator commands
-	Change wanted stake: Define a new parameter of wanted_stake[validator], valid at the epoch following the one in which the command is put into a block.
+Change wanted stake: Define a new parameter of `wanted_stake[validator]`, valid at the epoch following the one in which the command is put into a block.

 ## Fringe Cases:
-A delegator can delegate some stake, and immediatelly undelegate it before the next epoch starts.
+A delegator can delegate some stake, and immediately undelegate it before the next epoch starts.
 This is fine with us.

 If the value of `minimum_delegateable_stake` changes in a bad way, stakers might be stuck with